The Best Fall Fashion Finds at Nordstrom's Sale

-Nordstrom Sale: Save Up to 60% on Fall Fashion from Free People, UGG, Zella and More
+Shop the Final Days of Nordstrom's Summer Sale for Fall Fashion Deals from Free People, UGG, Zella and More

-Fall fashion shopping sprees have begun and one sale you don't want to miss is the Nordstrom Sale.
-If you missed out on the Anniversary Sale, this end-of-summer savings event is your opportunity to save on best-selling brands, including Free People, Madewell, UGG, Tory Burch, Steve Madden and more.
-Now through September 12, Nordstrom's big sale has deals up to 60% off.
+Fall fashion shopping sprees have begun and one sale you don't want to miss is the Nordstrom Summer Sale.
+If you missed out on the Anniversary Sale, this end-of-summer savings event is your opportunity to save on best-selling brands, including Free People, Madewell, UGG, Tory Burch and more.
+It is the final weekend of the Nordstrom Summer Sale though, so take advantage of the best deals up to 60% off before it's too late.

-As we inch toward the new season, we're starting to revamp our closets with cozier styles and fall wardrobe essentials.
+Now through Monday, September 12, the Nordstrom savings are helping us revamp our closets with cozier styles and fall wardrobe essentials.
 Nordstrom's sale is the ideal opportunity to grab new closet additions ahead of the fall with limited-time low prices on staples like boots, leather jackets and leggings from your favorite brands.

 Whether you are shopping for yourself or a loved one, the Nordstrom sale is packed with giftable finds at affordable prices.
 Ahead, shop our picks for can't-miss deals on fall wardrobe essentials at the Nordstrom Sale below.